The Life Sciences Law Review: Russia

 More detailed aspects of life sciences regulation are provided in the by-laws of the government and the MoH (including the good practices).

-Aspects of the life sciences industry related to intellectual propery (IP) are codified in the Russian Civil Code.
+Aspects of the life sciences industry related to intellectual property (IP) are codified in the Russian Civil Code.

 General issues on state procurement contracts are subject to regulation by the Civil Code, while the detailed regulation on state tenders and procurement contracts (including aspects related to the supply of pharmaceuticals) are provided for in the Federal Law of 5 April 2013 No. 44-FZ on the contractual system for the supply of goods, work and services for meeting state and municipal needs.

 Advertising and competition issues are governed by the Federal Law of 13 March 2006 No. 38-FZ on advertising (the Advertising Law) and the Federal Law of 26 July 2006 No. 135-FZ on the protection of competition (the Competition Law), of which the Federal Antimonopoly Service is the regulator.

 The Federal Law of 29 July 2017 on amending certain legislative acts of the Russian Federation on issues of applying information technologies in healthcare systems (the Telemedicine Law) entered into effect, thus providing legislative framework on use of digital technologies in medical aid industry.

 The Pharmaceutical Law defines medicines as substances or their combinations that have the following classification features:

 - capable of contact with the human or animal body, or penetrating into the organs and tissues of the human or animal body;

 - applied for the prevention, diagnosis (except for substances that do not make contact with the human or animal body) and treatment of disease, rehabilitation, or preservation, prevention or interruption of pregnancy; and

 - obtained from the blood, blood plasma, organs or tissues of a human being or animal, from plants, minerals using synthetic methods or using biological techniques.2